ATT&CK Evaluations 2018

 APT3 is a China-based threat group that researchers have attributed to China's Ministry of State Security.
 This group is responsible for the campaigns known as Operation Clandestine Fox, Operation Clandestine Wolf, and Operation Double Tap.
 As of June 2015, the group appears to have shifted from targeting primarily US victims to primarily political organizations in Hong Kong.

 Two scenarios emulate publicly reported APT3/Gothic Panda tradecraft and operational flows.
-In both scenarios, access to the target victim is established.
+In both scenarios, access is established on the target victim.
 The scenario then proceeds into local/remote discovery, elevation of privileges, grabbing available credentials, then finally lateral movement within the breached network before collecting and exfiltrating sensitive data.
 Both scenarios include executing previously established persistence mechanisms executed after a simulated time lapse.

 For details on the APT3 emulation please refer to the Operational Flow.